IndyIndyIndy/TYPO3-Performance-Tips/README.md

 ### config.linkVars
 + If linkVars are used (a classic example is the L parameter before TYPO3 9), you can and should limit the range of allowed values.
 Like: `config.linkVars = L(0-3)`.
 These linkVars are automatically added to each link, if present in the current url, and can potentially flood the cache, if no range limit is present.

-### Typoscript Conditions
-+ Each single TypoScript Condition means a new cache variant of the page.
-(TYPO3 will create one cache for the page, if the condition is met and one if not.)
-To avoid bloating up the cache, use such conditions with care and remove any unnecessary condition stubs in your TypoScript, that are not in use.

 ### config.cache
 + This option determines the lifetime of a pages cache depending on configured db records and their start/stop time.
 This can for instance be useful on a news page: If a new news record is about to be shown, you will want the old page cache to automatically invalidate.